-- where at all possible.
+- all finished areas where at all possible.
 Exposed items and the manner of finish it must be approved by the Owner prior to installation.
 "MNS" label must be applied intermittently along conduit in unfinished areas and inside box covers. - 9.
 Upon completion of the installation, the Contractor must complete performance testing (pre-testing) of the MNS for compliance with the manufacturers' guidelines and codes above.
 Performance results, including the required sound pressure levels and intelligibility values, must be documented with notation of any deficiencies and corrective actions submitted to the Owner.
-Upon successful completion of performance testing, the Contractor must complete a witnessed acceptance test with the AHJ to include the SFM, Building Official, and or designated University Representatives. - 10.
+Upon successful completion of performance testing, the Contractor must complete a witnessed acceptance test with the AHJ to include the SFM, Building Official, and or designated University Representatives.
+The contractor shall perform a functional test of the MNS system and provide a completed "Fire Alarm Upgrades for Mass Notification Connection" test record form, available from the UCF Department of Emergency Management. - 10.
 A training session must be presented by a fully qualified and trained representative of the equipment manufacturer who is thoroughly knowledgeable of the specific installation.
 Training, consisting of a minimum of 2 sessions at 3 hours each, must be scheduled with the Owner to accommodate a day and evening shift attendance and must be video recorded by the Contractor. - 11.
 The Contractor must warranty all equipment and systems for a period of not less than two (2) years following the date of final acceptance.
 The warranty must include parts, labor, and prompt field service, pick-up, and delivery. - 12.
 The Contractor must provide a complete set of record as-built drawings and operations and maintenance manuals for the MNS.
 Record drawings and operations and maintenance manuals must provide information for troubleshooting, preventive maintenance, corrective maintenance, and schedule of frequently required replacement parts.
-A procedure and checklist for no less than an annual re-certification of the system must be provided.
+A procedure and checklist for no less